xycloo/xycloans/examples/README.md

-# Building with Xycloans Example
+# Building with XycLoans Example